ketanvariya/modelToImage/README.md

 ## Usage
 To start taking screenshots of GLB files

- modelToImage() function will convert glb model to image and download the image you can modify the function as you want in this function
+ modelToImage() function will convert glb model to image and download the image.

 ```sh
 async function convertmodelToImage(){